 Because it borders the City of London, people working in the UK’s key financial district have an easy commute, while Docklands is located just to the east of the borough.
 Though connected to Central London by the overground and many bus services, Hackney is also something of a cycling hub, with more people cycling in Hackney than in any other borough.
 This is thanks to thoughtful street design and safe bike storage facilities, as well as the positive attitude to living well that you’ll see throughout the area.

 Buying and renting property in Hackney

 Over the past twenty years, Hackney has become one of the hippest areas of London, an identity that looks like it’s here to stay.
-House and flat owners can take advantage of the area’s price growth – simply call Chloe and the team at Henry Wiltshire’s Bow office today on 020 3696 9610 for a free valuation.
+House and flat owners can take advantage of the area’s price growth – simply contact the team at Henry Wiltshire’s Bow office today for a free valuation.